Caloric reflex test

-In medicine, the caloric reflex test (sometimes termed vestibular caloric stimulation) is a test of the vestibulo-ocular reflex that involves irrigating cold or warm water or air into the external auditory canal.
-This method was developed by Robert Bárány, who won a Nobel prize in 1914 for this discovery.
+In medicine, the caloric reflex test (sometimes termed "vestibular caloric stimulation") is a test of the vestibulo-ocular reflex that involves irrigating cold or warm water or air into the external auditory canal.
+This method was developed by Robert Bárány, who won a Nobel Prize in 1914 for this discovery.

 Utility

 The test is commonly used by physicians, audiologists and other trained professionals to validate a diagnosis of asymmetric function in the peripheral vestibular system.
 Calorics are usually a subtest of the electronystagmography (ENG) battery of tests.
 It is one of several tests which can be used to test for brain stem death.

 One novel use of this test has been to provide temporary pain relief from phantom limb pains in amputees and paraplegics.
 It can also induce a temporary remission of anosognosia, the visual and personal aspects of hemispatial neglect, hemianesthesia, and other consequences of right hemispheric damage.

 Technique and results

-Ice cold or warm water or air is irrigated into the external auditory canal, usually using a syringe.
+Ice cold or warm water or air is introduced into the external auditory canal, usually using a syringe.
 The temperature difference between the body and the injected water creates a convective current in the endolymph of the nearby lateral semicircular canal.
 Hot and cold water produce currents in opposite directions and therefore a horizontal nystagmus in opposite directions.

 In patients with an intact brainstem: